Tamako in Moratorium

-Tamako in Moratorium (もらとりあむタマ子, Moratoriamu Tamako) is a 2013 Japanese film directed by Nobuhiro Yamashita and starring former AKB48 member Atsuko Maeda.
-The film had its world premiere at the 2013 Busan International Film Festival and was released in Japan on 23 November 2013.
+Tamako in Moratorium (もらとりあむタマ子, Moratoriamu Tamako) is a 2013 Japanese film directed by Nobuhiro Yamashita.
+It stars the former AKB48 member Atsuko Maeda as Tamako, an unemployed graduate who lives with her father.
+It premiered at the 2013 Busan International Film Festival and was released in Japan on 23 November 2013.

 Plot

 Tamako is an unemployed university graduate living with her divorced father, who runs a sports equipment shop.
 Tamako spends her time sleeping, eating, watching TV, reading manga, and playing video games.
-She is disdainful of her father, who is fond of her, but wants her to find a job.
+She is disdainful of her father, who is fond of her but wants her to find a job.
 He often comes home drunk, full of affection, and buys her expensive gifts, which she demands he return.

 With the help of a local boy, Tamako has an amateur photoshoot and secretly applies for an idol group.
 Her father finds out, embarrassing her.

 Tamako learns that her father is dating a local teacher.
 She attends her accessory making class to learn more about her.
 They strike up conversation, and the woman realises who she is, trying to make friends.
 After Tamako complains to her about her father, the woman tells her she is mean.